Find Affordable College Courses

 Grand Junction, CO

 A rank of #4 on this year’s list means Colorado Mesa University is a great value for parks, recreation, leisure, and fitness studies students working on their bachelor’s degree.
-Located in the city of Grand Junction, Colorado Mesa is a public school with a moderately-sized student population.
+Located in the small city of Grand Junction, Colorado Mesa is a public college with a medium-sized student population.

 #5